Mansitoh/prismamc-tradesystem/README.md

 ## Introduction

 First of all, thank you very much for accepting me into **Phase 1** of the selection process.
-I truly appreciate the opportunity to be considered as a part of the **PrismMC** team.
+I truly appreciate the opportunity to be considered as a part of the **PrismaMC** team.

 ## About the Plugin